 Once those components are secured, apply a sealant to the edge of the basin, carefully lower it into the opening, and then tighten the metal clips under the sink.
 When it’s in place, you’ll need to attach the supply lines to water connections and, if you have a garbage disposal and dishwasher, connect those as well.

 Plus, it’s important that all aspects of the project are done correctly to avoid damage and to ensure that the sink functions correctly.
-While we shared these tips because it’s important to understand what’s involved in a sink installation, we highly recommend that you leave this job to a trained professional.
-If you have any questions or need a sink installed, call Flow Pro Plumbing today at 925-436-1717.
+While we shared these tips because it’s important to understand what’s involved in a sink installation, we highly recommend that you leave this job to a trained plumber.